Frequently Asked Questions

 Note: Information on Discover Drexel reflects what has been processed into our system.
 It will not reflect materials that we have received but have not yet processed.

-I sent my documents weeks ago.
+I sent my application materials weeks ago.
 Why doesn't Drexel have them?

-Once we receive admissions documents, it takes approximately two to four weeks to process them into our system.
-After we have processed the materials, they will be reflected in Discover Drexel.
+Once we receive admission documents, it takes approximately two to four weeks to process them into our system.
+After we have processed the materials, they will be reflected in your application in Discover Drexel.